Skip to main content

 Open

 DOD concurred with this recommendation.
 In December 2019, DOD officials stated that through the review of the budget development process, DOD transferred 1,900 personnel to the military departments for the management of their respective readiness missions.
 Further, DOD officials mentioned a 2018 report concerning a review of DHA personnel requirements.
 As reported in GAO-19-53, the report on DHA personnel requirements was specific to DHA and did not include information regarding the military departments' headquarters and intermediate commands.
 Further information is needed to determine whether DOD's efforts included a comprehensive review that considers the least costly mix--per DOD guidance--of military, civilian, and contractor personnel.
 In their March 2021 responses, DOD officials again made reference to the 2018 review of DHA personnel requirements.
 Officials also stated that the military departments were still conducting analysis concerning personnel reductions.
 Since this analysis is still ongoing-we will continue to monitor DOD's efforts.
 In December 2021, DOD was still working to implement this requirement.
 Specifically, officials stated that they anticipate that DOD will complete the comprehensive review concerning the optimal mix of civilian and contractors by June 2023.
 As of February 2022, DOD officials confirmed that the information provided in December 2021 was still consistent.
 In January 2023, DOD officials said that the validation of requirements depended on the zero based review completed in September 2022.
 Officials also stated that a comprehensive review would be completed after the Military Health System transformation.
 DOD officials anticipate a validation of requirements to occur in June 2023.
 To implement this recommendation, DOD needs to conduct a comprehensive review that considers the least costly mix of personnel.
 As of January 2024, DOD was still working to implement this recommendation.
 According to officials, the DOD estimated completion data of a comprehensive review to identify the least costly mix of military, civilian, and contractors to meet validated requirements is September 2025.
+As of February 2024, DOD officials confirmed that the information provided in January 2024 was still consistent.
 To implement this recommendation, DOD needs to conduct a comprehensive review that considers the least costly mix of personnel.

 Full Report